 Also, sometimes when the geometry of altered on your suspension, it places additional stress on other components that might not have been the case with a stock suspension setup.

 Sometimes you might just have to accept that your Jeep will squeal a bit and need to live with it.

 Another culprit that emits a squeaking noise is your exhaust.
 Not normally the system itself but rather the brackets and bolts holding the pipes together.

 You’ll want to check all manifold bolts and flange bolts that secure the CAT.
 Also, inspect and tighten all the bolts holding the rest of the exhaust securely.

 Exhaust is under extreme vibrations, especially on a dirt road, bolts tend to work themselves loose.
 Sometimes just enough to start chaffing and squealing but not enough to come off completely.
 Take a ratchet set and tighten all the exhaust system bolts and support brackets firmly.

-There are many moving parts and components that could become loose or dry over time.
+Some moving parts and components could become loose or dry over time.
 Below are a few other components you can check.

 - The side step tube mount was rubbing against the body mount